Cape Town: Sport

+Water-based activities

 The coastline of Cape Town is relatively long, and the varied exposure to weather conditions makes it fairly common for water conditions to be conducive to recreational scuba diving at some part of the city's coast.
 There is considerable variation in the underwater environment and regional ecology as there are dive sites on reefs and wrecks on both sides of the Cape Peninsula and False Bay, split between two coastal marine ecoregions by the Cape Peninsula, and also variable by depth zone.

 False Bay is open to the south, and the prevailing open ocean swell arrives from the southwest, so the exposure varies considerably around the coastline.
 The inshore bathymetry near Cape Point is shallow enough for a moderate amount of refraction of long period swell, but deep enough to have less effect on short period swell, and acts as a filter to pass mainly the longer swell components to the Western shores, although they are significantly attenuated.

 The eastern shores get more of the open ocean spectrum, and this results in very different swell conditions between the two sides at any given time.
 The fetch is generally too short for southeasterly winds to produce good surf.
 There are more than 20 named breaks in False Bay.

 The north-wester can have a long fetch and can produce large waves, but they may also be associated with local wind and be very poorly sorted.
 The Atlantic coast is exposed to the full power of the South-westerly swell produced by the westerly winds of the southern ocean, often a long way away, so the swell has time to separate into similar wavelengths, and there are some world class big wave breaks among the named breaks of the Atlantic shore.

+In the 1950s the city was part of four editions of the famous Algiers-Cape Town Rally, during the pioneer years of trans-Africa rallying and motor exploration.
+The closing of the road to the newly founded Zaire caused the city to be dropped from the traject.